 Of all the regulatory agencies within the United States, the Securities and Exchange Commission (SEC) has presented the greatest threat in terms of ESG and sustainability policies.
-Multiple SEC rules have been proposed since President Biden entered the White House.
-The first and perhaps most impactful ESG-oriented rule was proposed in March 2021, though it remains in the public comment phase at the time of this paper's publication.77 for SEC-listed companies.
-Among other things, the rule would, "require registrants to include certain climate-related disclosures in their registration statements and periodic reports, including information about climate-related risks that are reasonably likely to have a material impact on their business, results of operations, or financial condition, and certain climate-related financial statement metrics in a note to their audited financial statements.
-The required
+Multiple SEC rules have been proposed since President Biden entered the

+White House.
+The first and perhaps most impactful ESG-oriented rule was proposed in March 2021, though it remains in the public comment phase at the time of this paper's publication.

-This "climate" rule would authorize an unprecedented method of risk assessment and impose financial disclosures related to climate change policies
+This "climate" rule would authorize an unprecedented method of risk assessment and impose financial disclosures related to climate change policies for SEC-listed companies.